-The most general form of an elastic material is anisotropic, for which we allow the stiffness matrix, or the compliance matrix, to have arbitrary values.
-The stiffness matrix is symmetric, therefore an anisotropic material requires 21 parameters to define.
+The most general form of an elastic material is anisotropic, for which we allow the stress-strain matrix, or the compliance matrix, to have arbitrary values.
+The stress-strain matrix is symmetric, therefore an anisotropic material requires 21 parameters to define.
+To define an anisotropic material with n88modelgenerator, it is necessary to use a material definitions file.
+See below.